 Your healthcare provider may also order other tests to help diagnose and treat your

 breast cancer.
 These tests include:

 Blood tests.
 A complete blood count, or CBC, will check to see whether your blood counts are normal.

 Chemical and enzyme tests will check to see whether your organs are working the way

-21-gene.
+Genetic testing of the tumor sample.
 This test, also called Oncotype DX, will help your healthcare provider decide whether

 you need chemotherapy.

 Lymph node needle biopsy.
 It's common for breast cancer to spread to nearby lymph nodes.
 If your healthcare

 provider feels that your lymph nodes are enlarged or different in any way, he or she

 will do a needle biopsy.
 Whether the nodes are positive for cancer will help your